Caxandre/MyProducts-backend/README.md

 4. Create migrations with *npm typeorm migration:run* or *yarn typeorm migration:run*;

+5. Assign a value to the APP_SECRET variable in the ENV file, which will be used by the authentication middleware (jsonwebtoken);

-5. Start the development server with *npm dev:server* or *yarn dev:server*.
+6. Start the development server with *npm dev:server* or *yarn dev:server*.

+## Tests

+Before running the tests, create a database with the name **"database_tests"** so that all tests can run correctly.

+To run the tests use the command *yarn test*

 ## Contact